International chamber music festival in the villages of the Luberon

 For several years, the festival has been working to reduce its ecological footprint, encouraging carpooling between villages, limiting plastic use, and favoring local producers for intermission refreshments.
 It is supported by the Luberon Regional Natural Park, the Vaucluse Department, the Provence-Alpes-Côte d'Azur Region, and the Ministry of Culture.

-The Festival International de Quatuors à Cordes du Luberon celebrates its fiftieth anniversary in 2026.
-Half a century after its first edition, the festival remains true to its founding spirit: to offer the most demanding chamber music a setting worthy of its prestige, in the heart of the irreplaceable landscapes of the Luberon.
+Born in 1976 on the initiative of chamber music enthusiasts, the Luberon International String Quartet Festival returns in 2026 for its 51st edition.
+Nearly half a century after its first edition, the festival remains true to its founding spirit: to offer the most demanding chamber music a setting worthy of its prestige, in the heart of the irreplaceable landscapes of the Luberon.

-The concerts take place across the villages and heritage sites of the Luberon.
+The concerts take place throughout the villages and heritage sites of the Luberon.
 Each evening, a new venue, a new program, a new encounter between stone and music.
-The Saint-Sébastien Church in Goult, the Saint-Michel Church in Roussillon, the Saint-Vincent Church in Cabrières d'Avignon, and Silvacane Abbey in La Roque-d'Anthéron will host the concerts of this jubilee edition.
+Saint-Sébastien Church in Goult, Saint-Michel Church in Roussillon, Saint-Vincent Church in Cabrières-d'Avignon and Silvacane Abbey in La Roque-d'Anthéron host the concerts of this edition.
+Concerts generally begin at 6:30 PM.

-Ticketing is open on the official website.
-Advance booking is highly recommended, as seating is limited to a few hundred places per concert.
+Ticket sales are open on the official website.
+Early booking is highly recommended, as capacity is limited to a few hundred seats per concert.

 By car: The Luberon villages are located about 1 hour from Aix-en-Provence, 1 hour from Avignon, and 45 minutes from Apt.
 Goult and Roussillon are accessible from the D2 (former N100).
 The D22 leads to Cabrières d'Avignon.
 Silvacane Abbey is located in La Roque-d'Anthéron, on the D561.